Derpford/electric-eyes/readme.md

 ## Healing
 You're carrying an *Herbal Medicine Kit*, designed to take samples of plantlife, identify and separate useful compounds from them, and automatically produce first aid supplies on-the-go.
 Press the USER1 key to use a 'charge', healing you up to the next 'block' of your health.

+If you're full on health, you can press USER1 and use a charge of your Herbal Medicine Kit to boost your health slightly.
+This adds up over time.

 Herbs are relatively scarce.
 All of the *real* medical supplies were either used up or destroyed during first contact.
 However, you also recover from damage over time--find a safe place to rest, and you'll start recovering.
 You can only recover up to the end of the current 'block' of your health, though--you'll need to use your Herbal Medicine Kit to recover past that.